 In my paintings I combine two different elements.
 I create rich vibrant colors by using many layers of watercolor.
 I also include finely detailed drawings, such as the intricate pattern of a bee’s wing or the individual hairs on a rabbit.
 After experimenting with various watercolor papers, I discovered Aquabord.
 Aquabord provides the perfect foundation for my paintings.
 It can sustain layers of color and water without buckling or curling as well as providing a smooth surface for detailed work.

-All of my paintings are done without a preliminary drawing.
-I start with a “critter” in mind and then let my imagination run.
-This has led to my signature backgrounds and then to the name for my work “Critters & Colors”.
-My work has been reproduced on fabric and I am currently exploring new avenues with Interior Designers and fashion people.
+My paintings are done without a preliminary drawing.
+I start with a “critter” in mind and let my imagination run.
+This has led to the name of my studio, Critters & Colors.
+My paintings are realistic but certainly not the usual, imagine a turtle with a ladder, a rhino on a disco floor, or a bluebird on a piano keyboard.
+I have reproduced my paintings on fabric and I am currently exploring new avenues for my work, such as interior decoration and fashion.

 I moved from New York to Chatham County five years ago.
 I have always had an interest in art and I am currently enrolled in the UNC Certificate of Botanical Art program.

 Everyday I wake up thinking “where will my imagination take me today” and I am always surprised.
 Imagination is everything – use it.